EO-DataHub/eodh-training/workflows/2_EOAP.md

-Introduction to EO App Pkgs
+What are EO App Pkgs?